-Table 3.2 Constraints on Using Recommended Hydrologic Methods Method Size Limitations' Comments Rational 0 - 100 acres Method can be used for estimating peak flows and the design of small site or subdivision storm sewer systems.
+Table 3.2 Constraints on Using Recommended Hydrologic Methods Method Size Limitations 1 Comments Rational 0 - 100 acres Method can be used for estimating peak flows and the design of small site or subdivision storm sewer systems.
 Modified Rational 2 0 - 200 acres Method can be used for estimating runoff volumes for storage design.
 Unit Hydrograph (SCS) 3 Any Size Method can be used for estimating peak flows and hydrographs for all design applications.
 Unit Hydrograph (Snyder's) 4 1 acre and larger Method can be used for estimating peak flows and hydrographs for all design applications.
 TXDOT Regression Equations 10 to 100 mi 2 Method can be used for estimating peak flows for rural design applications.
 USGS Regression Equations 3 - 40 mi 2 Method can be used for estimating peak flows for urban design applications.

 1 Size limitation refers to the drainage basin for the stormwater management facility (e.g., culvert, inlet).
-2 Where the Modified Rational Method is used for conceptualizing, the engineer is cautioned that the method could underestimate the storage volume.